Version française

 Let me give a full example: the shortest non trivial example you could imagine, that is the $\lambda-$calculus :)

-Thus the problem is to pretty-print the values of a concrete data type that modelize a language of expressions that defines functions and their applications to arguments.
+Thus the problem is to pretty-print the values of a concrete data type that models a language of expressions that defines functions and their applications to arguments.

-First, I give the abstract syntax of lambda-terms, then a lexical analyzer and a parser for this language:
+First, I give the abstract syntax of lambda-terms:

 type lambda =